jkmcl/spring-data-cassandra-example/README.md

 * A helper class for selecting rows and then executing a CQL statement with bind variables for each selected row using values extracted from the row

+# Changes to CassandraUnit

+Customized version of `cu-cassandra.yaml` that CassandraUnit reads from the class path in `src/test/resources/cu-cassandra.yaml`.
+This version is based on the default `cassandra.yaml` from Cassandra 4.0.12.

 # Changes to Cassandra

 Customized versions of the following classes from version 4.0.12 in `src/test`: